aduffy70/LabNotes/_posts/2019/2019-01-14-Sphagnum-recurvum-RADseq-analysis-notes.md

 ### Re-analysis after checking morphology

-Jon and Blanka reinspected the herbarium specimens for all samples that fell in wrong clades/clusters and determined that for most, the species labels were wrong and the morphology is consistent with the clades/clusters.
+Jon and Blanka reinspected the herbarium specimens for all samples that fell in wrong clades/clusters in the full exploratory analysis results and determined that for most, the species labels were wrong and the morphology is consistent with the clades/clusters.
 For the reanalysis:
-  * Renamed the mislabeled samples
+  * Renamed 13 mislabeled samples.
+  * Clarified the names of 14 samples (e.g. it was labeled "baltbrev" and it is in the "balt" clade/cluster)
-  * Removed ~8 samples that are clearly falling in the wrong places based on morphology--it is likely they represent errors or mixed species herbarium specimens.
-If some DO represent something biologically interesting, there just aren't enough to provide good evidence.
+  * Removed ~8 samples that are falling in the wrong places based on morphology.
+They are either errors, mixed-species herbarium specimens, or potentially interesting.
+If some DO represent something biologically interesting, there just aren't enough and they are too scattered on the tree to do more than speculate.
+  * Removed a couple samples because we can't locate the voucher to inspect morphology.
-  * Put back one sample that I dropped for having 70% missing data but is our only sample from the Azores.
-We also hoped to save Japanese and Sakhalin island samples but they both had over 99.5% missing data so I left them out.
+  * Added back one sample that I dropped for having 70% missing data but is our only sample from the Azores.
+We also hoped to save Japanese and Sakhalin island samples but they both had >99.5% missing data so I did not add them back in.
+  * A few samples could have been added back since we removed them earlier over a possible barcoding shift-error that turned out not be an error.
+But I didn't because they are from species and locations with other samples.
   * Fixed typos and inconsistencies in the sample names.
   * For this re-analysis, I did not rerun ipyrad from scratch to rename things.
-I branched the c0.90 ipyrad run to include the desired samples, and ran step 7 (filtering for loci with coverage in XXX% or XXX of XXX samples), ran RAxML and Structure, and then renamed the samples in the RAxML and Structure output.
+I branched the all-c90 ipyrad run from the full exploratory analysis to include the desired samples, and ran step 7 (filtering for loci with coverage in 80% or 235 of 294 samples = 6148 loci), ran RAxML and Structure, and then renamed the samples in the RAxML and Structure output.

 ## Miscellaneous analysis notes